Keystone Hot Springs (Pebble Creek Hot Springs) near Pemberton

 Last 44 kilometers are on the gravel road, so all being on a FWD sedan and coupes, we could not go faster than 30 km/h, and in certain spots had to go as slow as 15 km/h.
-I would recommend bringing the GPS, because there are a few places where the road splits, with no further directions.
+I highly recommend bringing the GPS, because there are a few forks where the road splits with no explanation or signage.

 - Hiking boots